spring-cloud-services-samples/animal-rescue/README.md

 ### Deploy with Kubectl

+If you don't want to use `kustomize`, you can apply each yaml file in the [`kustomization.yaml`](kustomization.yaml) file manually into the `animal-rescue` namespace (or any namespace you prefer) as well as create the `sso-credentials` secret from `backend/secrets/sso-credentials.txt` and `animal-rescue-sso` secret from `gateway/sso-secret-for-gateway/secrets/test-sso-credentials.txt`.

 Make sure to create the SSO credentials secret in the SCG installation namespace (`spring-cloud-gateway` by default).

-A gateway instance is created, named `gateway-demo`, and it doesn't have any API routes defined on creation.
-The API route definitions are defined in a `SpringCloudGatewayBinding` object that can be version-controlled with each routed application.
+The gateway instance created, named `gateway-demo`, doesn't have any API routes defined initially.
+Once the API route definitions defined in a `SpringCloudGatewayRouteConfig` objects are mapped to `gateway-demo` using the `SpringCloudGatewayMapping` objects, you will see the routes added to the gateway.

 ### Accessing Animal Rescue Site